krunixbase/licensing-compliance/README.md

 ## License

-This repository is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This repository is provided under the GNU General Public License v3.0 (GPLv3).

+Certain reference materials may originate from sources licensed under Creative Commons licenses.
+Where applicable, attribution is preserved and compatibility is maintained in accordance with Creative Commons ShareAlike compatibility declarations.

+This repository is intended as a reference framework and does not constitute legal advice.